Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-The gender of the applicant, categorized as Female or Male.
+The gender of the applicant, categorized as either Female or Male.
 </td>

 </tr>